How Do You Decide if Embryos Should Have PGD or PGS

 What is preimplantation genetic screening (PGS)?

 PGS involves testing an embryo for chromosomal abnormalities.
-Many embryos with chromosomal abnormalities will not lead to a pregnancy, or will result in a miscarriage.
+Many embryos with chromosomal abnormalities will not lead to pregnancy or will result in a miscarriage.
 All women will have some eggs that are chromosomally abnormal.
-All men will have some sperm that are chromosomally abnormal.
+All men will have some sperm that is chromosomally abnormal.
 The percentage of embryos that are abnormal can be affected by many factors, including the age and health history of the parents.

 How is genetic testing performed?

 One or more cells are taken from an embryo and sent for genetic testing while the embryo is growing in the IVF laboratory.
 The testing can be done at different stages using different techniques.
 Techniques include fluorescent in situ hybridization (FISH), microarray, and single-nucleotide polymorphism (SNP).